 When it comes time to brainstorm who you might reach out to for these interviews, think about who your ideal customer is.
 Make sure the customers you feature in your testimonials are aligned with your target audience.
 Ideally, your prospects will be able to see themselves and their businesses in the testimonial videos you create.

 Ultimately, video testimonials help visitors feel more confident in your business and the services you provide.
 And why wouldn’t they?
 Your most authentic subjects are your actual customers.
-This testimonial from Quip, a software service that combines documents, spreadsheets, checklists, and team chat in one place, shows us how it's done in this video.

 Ready to produce your very own video testimonials?
 Here are some of our favorite tips for making a compelling testimonial that builds trust and looks great: